l3af-project/l3afd/CONTRIBUTING.md

 to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.
 This App enforces the Developer Certificate of Origin on Pull Requests.
 It requires all commit messages to contain the ```Signed-off-by``` line with an email address that matches the commit author.

+## Governance

+Please refer to the [governance repo](https://github.com/l3af-project/governance) for Project Charter, Code of Conduct, Release Process, and Committee Members.